What is Anthropology? (2017)

 My take on anthropology has been very influenced by Tim Ingold, and I use his The Perception of the Environment: Essays on Livelihood, Dwelling and Skill for my course on Cultural Ecology.
 For this “What is Anthropology?” essay I’ve quoted from Ingold’s contribution to Hau: Journal of Ethnographic Theory, “Anthropology Contra Ethnography.”
 There are many perspectives and debates within anthropology, and the Debate Collection of Hau contains other essays which take issue with Ingold’s perspective.
 It seems that Ingold’s essay was a precis for Anthropology and/as Education, and so I quote from the book where possible.

 My perspective on “What is Anthropology?” is also molded by the late Michel-Rolph Trouillot’s work, especially in Global Transformations.
-I use Trouillot for Cultural Anthropology.
+I have used Trouillot for Cultural Anthropology 2016.
 For more information, see the Trouillot Bibliography and the guest post on Teaching Trouillot.
 Although Ingold and Trouillot seem to approach “What is Anthropology?” from very different vantages, their ideas about the place of ethnography and the social role of anthropology often coincide.

 In some ways, the question of “What is Anthropology?” is answered by what anthropologists do.
 The Anthropology Blogs page provides resources to keep up with what anthropologists do and how Anthropology Matters.

 To cite: Antrosio, Jason.
 2017.
 “What is Anthropology?
 Critical Inquiry into the Conditions and Potentials of Human Life.”
 Living Anthropologically website, https://www.livinganthropologically.com/what-is-anthropology-2017-human-life/.
 Posted 12 November 2017.
 Revised 3 May 2021.